Huang Tsung-hsing

 Huang Tsung-hsing (also known as Huang Chung-hsin; May 27, 1920 – October 28, 1976) was a Chinese Hong Kong actor.
-He appeared in two films with superstar Bruce Lee such as Fist of Fury as Cook Tien and The Way of The Dragon as Uncle Wang.
+He appeared in two films with superstar Bruce Lee: Fist of Fury as Cook Tien and The Way of The Dragon as Uncle Wang.
 Huang married actress Lisa Chiao Chiao.
 Huang also acted with fighting instructor Han Ying-chieh in Fist of Fury.
 Huang also acted in 70 other movies, many of them about martial arts.

 Early life

-Huang was born on May 27, 1920 in Hebei, China.
+Huang was born on May 27, 1920, in Hebei, China.

 Marriage and death

 He was married once to Taiwanese actress Lisa Chiao Chiao in 1963 and had a son, but they separated a few years later.
 In 1966 Huang got into a car accident and Chiao moved to Hong Kong to look after him.
 On October 28, 1976, while riding his motorbike in Taiwan, he got into a second car accident and died from his injuries.
 He was 56 years old.